On the dawn of May 15, 2018, the armed forces of Federal Somalia waged an unexpected attack on Somaliland Republic armed forces based at Tukaraq.

 7. Gabooye Clan: This clan inhabits in Somaliland, Somalia, Ethiopia

-8. Berber Clan: This clan has inhabitance in Morroco, Tunisia, Libya, Algeria.
+8. Berber Clan: This clan has inhabitance in Morroco, Tunisia, Libya, and Algeria.

 9. Isaaq Clan: This clan inhabits in Somaliland, Ethiopia, Kenya, Djibouti